rafaelmnatali/kafka-k8s/ssl/README.md

 Created topic test-ssl.
 ```

-:warning The environment variable `BOOTSTRAP_SERVER` contains the list of the brokers, therefore, we save time in typing.
+:warning: The environment variable `BOOTSTRAP_SERVER` contains the list of the brokers, therefore, we save time in typing.

 List all the topics in Kafka: